TwilioDevEd/browser-calls-django/README.md

 That's it!

-### Docker

-If you have [Docker](https://www.docker.com/) already installed on your machine, you can use our `docker-compose.yml` to setup your project.

-1. Make sure you have the project cloned.
-2. Setup the `.env` file as outlined in the [Local Development](#local-development) steps.
-3. Run `docker-compose up`.
-4. Follow the steps in [Local Development](#local-development) on how to expose your port to Twilio using a tool like [ngrok](https://ngrok.com/) and configure the remaining parts of your application.

 ### Tests

 You can run the tests locally through [coverage](http://coverage.readthedocs.org/), before running the following command, make sure the virtual environment is activated.